 World Health Organization (WHO) (2010).
 WHO laboratory Manual for the examination of human semen and sperm-cervical mucus interaction.
 Cambridge Academic Press.

-FAQs from users: 'Are both types of azoospermia diagnosed using the same methods?', 'Is a testicular biopsy painful?', 'How long does it take for an azoospermia diagnosis to be rendered?' y 'My first semen analysis says azoospermia and the second says oligospermia, is it normal?'.
+FAQs from users: 'Are both types of azoospermia diagnosed using the same methods?', 'Is a testicular biopsy painful?', 'How long does it take for an azoospermia diagnosis to be rendered?' and 'My first semen analysis says azoospermia and the second says oligospermia, is it normal?'.